 Case Study: The SmartBus Saga

-In Melbourne, there are many suburbs that until recently lacked any kind of public transport service on Sundays, while many more suffered from bus services running at Kafkaesque 70-minute frequencies that no-one with a choice ever considered using.
+In Melbourne, there are many suburbs that for decades lacked any kind of public transport service on Sundays, while many more suffered from bus services running at Kafkaesque 70-minute frequencies that no-one with a choice ever considered using.
 To remedy this situation would have only required some old-fashioned planning skills and a little funding (which could come from savings made elsewhere in the transport portfolio, that those same old-fashioned planning skills would identify).
-Only in 2006 did the government take some tiny steps towards introducing Sunday bus services in many of these suburbs.
-But even these only run at 60-minute frequencies, providing no alternative to anyone with a car in the driveway.
+Only in the late 2000s did the government take some tiny steps towards introducing Sunday bus services in many of these suburbs.
+But even these mostly run at 60-minute frequencies, providing no alternative to anyone with a car in the driveway.

-Part of the reason our planning bureaucracy fails to provide decent local bus services is that for many years it was busy spending millions of dollars on its original high-tech, high-cost, low-relevance idea for a ‘SmartBus’: satellite-tracking systems with real-time information displays on a very small number of limited-hours routes that probably didn’t include your suburb (and didn’t get any service improvements to match the gadgetry).
+But it didn’t start out this way.
+A large part of the reason the planning bureaucracy continued dropping the ball on provision of decent local bus services between 2000 and 2006 is it was distracted spending millions of dollars on its original high-tech, high-cost, low-relevance idea for a ‘SmartBus’.
+This involved satellite-tracking systems with real-time information displays on a very small number of limited-hours routes that probably didn’t include your suburb—and critically, didn’t get any service improvements to match the gadgetry.
 Even years after being installed, those fancy displays were still less useful than a plain old paper timetable.

 I rang the Met to see how I’d get there.
 After a 3 minute 45 second wait on hold I got through to a consultant.
 With the help of my Melway, I advised the consultant that Bus 888 seemed to connect Nunawading and Glen Waverley stations (there is also an 889 but I missed this and she didn’t mention that to me or give me the times for it).
 Consequently, I thought the buses only went every 30 minutes and got a cab to the appointment.
 On my return journey I walked to the bus stop, gazed at the electronic sign (blank) and pressed the pedestrian crossing style button (it doesn’t say to press it) – still blank.
 So I did the old fashioned thing and read the timetable on the stop post and discovered the 15 minute frequency.